nalnatsheh/iit-ece588/docs/tut/README.md

 dut.register_map.Matrix_A_DRAM_1 = A.device_address & 0xFFFFFFFF
 dut.register_map.Matrix_A_DRAM_2 = A.device_address >> 32
 ```
 this code sets up the addresses for matrix A in the FPGA memory.
-The matrix address are split into two parts (lower and upper 32 bits), why? because the FPGA uses a 64-bit addressing scheme.
+The matrix address are split into two parts (lower and upper 32 bits), why? because the FPGA uses a 64-bit addressing scheme
-**dut.register_map** refers to the memory-mapped registers in the FPGA that control the operation of the matrix multiplication accelerator.
+**dut.register_map** refers to the memory-mapped registers in the FPGA that control the operation of the matrix multiplication accelerator

 8. **Accelerating on FPGA**
 ```